-15. Health and Safety
+17. Health and Safety

-15.1.
 We recognise the importance of safeguarding pupils throughout the school day.
 Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment.

-- 15.2.
 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
 Parents are encouraged to use the bottom carpark to avoid crossing the busy road.
 All pupils are accompanied by an adult who will drop off and collect from the playground.
 Children who come by taxis are also accompanied by the driver when being dropped off or collected.
-Permissions are in place to ensure only authorised adults can collect a child. - 15.3.
+Permissions are in place to ensure only authorised adults can collect a child.

 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
-All adults need to sign in/out the child that they are taking. - 15.4.
+All adults need to sign in/out the child that they are taking.
+Parents are requested to send in an email informing staff of their intention when collecting early and the reason

 Before and after school clubs have a register where children are signed in and out.
 Procedures are in place to ensure breakfast club children are handed directly to their class teacher.
-A member of staff oversees the register for after school clubs; signing in and out pupils and ensuring children leave with an authorised adult. - 15.5.
+A member of staff oversees the register for after school clubs; signing in and out pupils and ensuring children leave with an authorised adult

 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

+When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures.

+At Cadmore End CofE Combined School and Nursery we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.

-16. Prevent Duty
+18. Prevent Duty

-- 16.1.
-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2.
-All school staff and governors have completed Prevent training and we have training logs to evidence this. - 16.3.
-We have in place and monitor appropriate web filtering systems. - 16.4.
-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

+All school staff and governors have completed Prevent training and we have training logs to evidence this.

+We have in place and monitor appropriate web filtering systems.

+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

-17. Online Safety
+19. Online Safety